-NAMGS acts as the holding company for its six subsidiaries as at the reporting date: NALM, National Asset JVA D.A.C.
+NAMGS acts as the holding company for its five subsidiaries as at the reporting date: NALM, National Asset JVA D.A.C.
 (NAJVA), National Asset Property Management D.A.C.
 (NAPM), National Asset North Quays D.A.C.
-(NANQ), National Asset Residential Property Services D.A.C.
-(NARPS) and NALHL (in Voluntary Liquidation).
+(NANQ) and National Asset Residential Property Services D.A.C.
+(NARPS).
 On 3 April 2023, National Asset Management Services D.A.C.
 (NAMS) was officially struck off the Companies Register.
 NALHL was dissolved on 20 August 2023.